interrogator/corpkit/README.md

 ## API

-Using straight Python is the most powerful way to use *corpkit*, because you can manipulate results with Pandas syntax, construct loops, make recursive queries, and so on.
+Straight Python is the most powerful way to use *corpkit*, because you can manipulate results with Pandas syntax, construct loops, make recursive queries, and so on.
 Here are some simple examples of the API syntax:

 ### Instantiate and search a parsed corpus